Icinga/icinga2/doc/06-distributed-monitoring.md

 you can disable the HA feature and write to a local database on each node.
 Both methods require that you configure Icinga Web 2 accordingly (monitoring backend, IDO database, used transports, etc.).

+> **Note**
+>
+> You can also start with a single master shown [here](06-distributed-monitoring.md#distributed-monitoring-master-clients) and later add
+> the second master.
+This requires an extra step with the [initial sync](06-distributed-monitoring.md#distributed-monitoring-advanced-hints-initial-sync)
+> for cloning the runtime state after done.
+Once done, proceed here.

 The zone hierarchy could look like this.
 It involves putting the two master nodes `icinga2-master1.localdomain` and `icinga2-master2.localdomain` into the `master` zone.